atalbanese/NEON_Hyperspectral/README.md

 | pt_ckpt | Model checkpoint to load trained on unlabelled data.
 Only usable with deep learning.
 Generated using pretraining_run.py.
 Can be left blank. | A file location ending in .ckpt |

 ## Pre-Training
-Optionally, users may train and then supply a deep learning model pre-trained on unlabelled NEON site data using a SWAV (SWapping Assignments between Views) model
+Optionally, users may train and then supply a deep learning model pre-trained on unlabelled NEON site data using a SwAV (Swapping Assignments between Views) model (https://arxiv.org/abs/2006.09882)

 python pretraining_run.py SAVEDIR DATA_DIRECTORY SITENAME